daizutabi/mkapi/README.md

 If you run MkDocs, an API documentation is created as below:

 (Off course, reStructuredText is not correctly rendered because MkApi and MkDocs only support Markdown.
-This example is just a demo.)
+This example is just a demo.
+Enjoy writing your docstring with Markdown.)

 ![png](demo.png)